 Guys, being a grown-up is hard.
 Seriously.
 Bills, children, accountability, employment, unemployment, relationships, political affiliations, midlife crises, health problems, existential panic, Princess Grace, Peyton Place, trouble in the Suez… We didn’t start the fire… it was always burning since the worlds been turning.

-I’ve already gotten off track… but while we’re on the subject of 80’s Pop music let me brag about the time my older sister and I memorized the lyrics to both ‘We Didn’t Start the Fire’ and ‘Killer Queen’ in one afternoon WITHOUT the help of the internet (because it didn’t exist, duh).
+I’ve already gotten off track… but while we’re on the subject of 80s Pop, let me brag about the time my older sister and I memorized the lyrics to both ‘We Didn’t Start the Fire’ and ‘Killer Queen’ in one afternoon WITHOUT the help of the internet.

 Those who have lost someone important know the death of a loved one changes life’s landscape forever.
 The people we’ve lost are like missing pieces in a jigsaw puzzle, without them the picture can never be whole again.
 We can try to recreate the scene, but there are elements of life before loss that can never be recaptured.
 Things have changed, we’ve changed.

 When I’ve been away from a special place for a long time, I’m always a little bit nervous to return.
 My mind has a tendency to romanticize places and I know I will find it much smaller, shabbier, and more unimpressive than I remember.
 I’m sure I’ve done the same with memories of my younger years and the people in them.